flrd/standardlastprofile/README.md

 data(package = "standardlastprofile")
 ```

-It contains 9.504 observations of 5 variables, you can see the first
+It contains 9.504 observations of 5 variables.
+There are 11 load
+profiles for 3 customer groups:

+- H0: households (German: “Haushalte”)
+- G0 to G6: commerce (“Gewerbe”)
+- L0 to L2: agriculture (“Landwirtschaft”)

-records below, see `?load_profiles` for more information.
+Call `?load_profiles` for more information.

 ``` r
 head(load_profiles)